WCW World Heavyweight Championship: Unification

 At Starrcade in December 1993, Flair won the WCW World Heavyweight Championship, by defeating Vader.
 WCW decided to unify the WCW World Heavyweight Championship (represented by the new belt) and International Championship (represented by the "Big Gold Belt"), by having Flair wrestle Sting in June 1994.
 Flair won and unified the WCW World Heavyweight Championship with the WCW International World Heavyweight Championship.
 The unified championship retained the lineage of the WCW World Heavyweight Championship, while the International Championship was retired.
 The belt design used from mid-1991 to mid-1994 to represent the WCW World Heavyweight Championship was dropped in favor of keeping the "Big Gold Belt", which had originally represented the title when it was established in January 1991.

 During Hollywood Hogan's runs as champion in 1996–1997 and again in 1998–1999 (ie from his second to his fifth reign as champion), as part of the New World Order (nWo) storyline, the title was spray painted each time with the "nWo" initials in black and often announced during Hogan's title defenses as the nWo/WCW World Heavyweight Championship, while referred to by nWo members only as the nWo World Heavyweight Championship.
 Similarly, red paint was used for the nWo Wolfpack.

+WCW's final years (1999–2001)

+During Vince Russo's run as the head writer, which lasted from October 3, 1999 until October 2000, the turnover rate of the title increased dramatically.
+In 2000, the championship changed hands 25 times and was vacated six times.
+In comparison, in 1998 the title changed hands only five times and was vacated once.
+No reign lasted longer than 76 days; five reigns lasted for 24 hours or less, and further six reigns lasted no more than eight days.
+A total of 11 people held the title at some point in 2000.
+Among them were actor David Arquette and Russo himself; neither was an actual wrestler at time.
+Following Russo's departure, Scott Steiner won the belt at Mayhem and remained champion until the final episode of Monday Nitro when he dropped it to Booker T in a winner-takes-all match.

 Acquisition by the WWF

-In March 2001, the World Wrestling Federation (WWF, now WWE) purchased the assets of World Championship Wrestling.
+In March 2001, the World Wrestling Federation (WWF, now WWE) purchased the assets of WCW.
 Soon after, "The Invasion" took place and four of WCW's championships were defended on WWF programming including the WCW World Heavyweight Championship, which became known as the "WCW Championship".
-The WWF carried over the title, along with the United States Heavyweight Championship, Cruiserweight Championship, and the WCW Tag Team Championship.
+The WWF also utilized the WCW United States Heavyweight Championship, WCW Cruiserweight Championship, and the WCW Tag Team Championship.